There are many things community members can do to maintain river health and support the recovery of the Bellinger River Snapping Turtle.

 2. Keep a Clean Routine

-Thorough cleaning of boats and equipment when moving from the Bellinger to other waterways may significantly reduce the risk of transporting the BRV virus.
-Community members can help minimise the risk of spreading the virus by swimming in only one location, or cleaning and drying swimming gear between visits, and washing down canoes with soapy water and drying thoroughly before re-use.
+Thorough cleaning of boats and equipment when moving from place to place on the Bellinger and between the Bellinger and other waterways reduces the risk of transporting the BRV virus.
+Wash down canoes with soapy water and dry thoroughly before re-use.

 3. Report Turtle Sightings